wallyatgithub/h2loadrunner/README.md

   Classic HTTP benchmarking tools, like wrk, wrk2, do NOT support HTTP2 at all.

+  envoyproxy/nighthawk, which is capable of HTTP2 benchmarking, will either generate single flavor of static request, or replay recorded requests, but it cannot dynamically generate customized requests with corelations between requests.

   Gatling, which is believed to be powerful, yet, is heavy-weighted.

   Gatling requires Scala programing skill, is thus not easy for quick start and out-of-the-box usage.